8L4Z3VVK10/Bio-Telematics/README.md

 Plants generate tiny electrical signals in response to things like touch, light, water stress, and mechanical disturbance.
 This project is an attempt to actually pick up on that — measuring a plant's bio-potential alongside its surrounding environment (light, temperature, humidity, soil moisture), and pushing all of it to a live dashboard you can check from your phone.

-The core idea: plants "talk" electrically all the time, we just don't usually have the equipment to listen.
+The core idea: plants talk electrically all the time, we just don't usually have the equipment to listen.
 This system is that equipment, built on an ESP32.

 ## What it actually does